 - 2 teaspoons rice vinegar

-- 1 tablespoon honey or maple syrup or more to taste
+- 1 tablespoon honey or maple syrup for vegan, to taste

 - black sesame seeds optional, for garnish